 We include children of both genders from the 1959-1962 birth cohorts.
-Earlier cohorts might have been included, but we refrain from it to avoid the possible confounding effect from trend in the mobility across time.
-We limit our study to individuals whose compulsory schooling is at least 9 years.
-Later cohorts of children are not included since we want to follow the individuals at least until the age of 40.
+Earlier cohorts might have been included, but we refrain from it to avoid the possible confounding effect resemble the ones used in our study.
+It is also advantageous that the results are based on data from Sweden; a welfare state very much of the same kind as Norway.

+from trends in mobility across time.9 We limit our study to individuals whose compulsory schooling is at least 9 years.10 Later cohorts of children are not included, since we want to follow the individuals at least until the age of 40.
 In addition, the trend argument applies also in this direction.
-We also exclude individuals born by parents younger than 16 or older than 40.11
+We also exclude individuals born by parents younger than 16 or older than $40.^{11}$

-We have also limited our sample to fathers born between 1927 and 1942.
-This means that we can observe the earnings of all the fathers at least from they are 40 to they are 60 years of age; a key period if we want to study the effect of life-cycle bias.
-Admittedly, this limitation results in a sample of fathers that have become parents somewhat earlier than the overall Norwegian population.
+We also limited our sample to fathers born between 1927 and 1942.
+This means that we can observe the earnings of all the fathers at least from when they were 40 to when they were 60 years of age; a key period if we want to study the effect of life-cycle bias.
+Admittedly, this limitation results in a sample of fathers that had become parents somewhat earlier than in the overall Norwegian population.12

-For fathers as well as children earnings are measured in logs; the averages are over log earnings.
+For fathers as well as children, earnings are measured in logs; the averages are over log earnings.
 Being born in 1959-1962, our sons and daughters are between 40 and 43 years of age when our earnings series ends in 2002.
 We choose the common age of 36-40 for males and females as the years over which the earnings are averaged.
-We use fathers' earnings as the only indicator of the family's earnings capacity.
-For both sons/daughters and their fathers, the five year averages are based on at least three years of positive earnings, i.e. individuals with only two or less years of earnings are excluded.
-When we extend the size of the window from five-year to thirty-year averages, the corresponding requirements of strictly positive
+We use fathers' earnings as the only indicator of the family's earnings capacity.13 For both sons/daughters and their

-&lt;sup>9 Bratberg, Nilsen, and Vaage (2005) report a slight upward trend in mobility when they compare the 1950 with the 1960 cohorts.
+9 Bratberg, Nilsen, and Vaage (2005) report a slight upward trend in mobility when they compare the 1950 with the 1960 cohorts.

-&lt;sup>10 The increase of compulsory schooling from seven to nine years took place during the 1960s and early 1970s, with 1974 as the last year; see Aakvik, Salvanes, and Vaage (2003) for details and analysis of the effect of the compulsory schooling reform on earnings.
+10 The increase of compulsory schooling from seven to nine years took place during the 1960s and early 1970s, with 1974 as the last year; see Aakvik, Salvanes, and Vaage (2003) for details and analysis of the effect of the compulsory schooling reform on earnings.
 The 1959 birth cohort ended their compulsory schooling in 1975.
 Thus all the children in our sample had nine years and all the fathers seven years of compulsory schooling.

-&lt;sup>11 We also exclude individuals born outside Norway and non-Norwegian citizens because of the high frequency of missing earnings information.
+11 We also excluded individuals born outside Norway and non-Norwegian citizens because of the high frequency of missing earnings information.

-&lt;sup>12 The average age of fathers at children's birth was approximately 32 years around 1960, while 28 years in our sample (based on the sample presented in Table 1, row 1)
+12 The average age of fathers at children's birth was approximately 32 years around 1960, while 28 years in our sample (based on the sample presented in Table 1, row 1)

-&lt;sup>13 Using fathers' earnings as a proxy of household earnings is not too unrealistic since the fathers' typically were the breadwinners of the families, while mothers' commonly stayed home for the cohorts analyzed in this study.
+13 Using fathers' earnings as a proxy of household earnings is not too unrealistic since the fathers typically were the breadwinners of the families, while mothers commonly stayed home for the cohorts analyzed in this study.

-earnings are 5, 8, 10, 13, and 15 years.
-In our regressions we age adjust the fathers' earnings by including fathers' age and age squared.
-In addition we control for potential cohort effects by including cohort dummies for the children.
+fathers, the 5-year averages are based on at least 3 years of positive earnings, i.e., individuals with only two or less years of earnings are excluded.
+When we extend the size of the window from 5-year to 30-year averages, the corresponding requirements of strictly positive earnings are 5, 8, 10, 13, and 15 years.
+In our regressions, we age-adjust the fathers' earnings by including fathers' age and age squared.
+In addition, we control for potential cohort effects by including cohort dummies for the children.14